-Investing in electricity transmission infrastructure will be key to enable Europe to achieve the the Green Deal and the Paris Agreement.
+Investing in electricity transmission infrastructure will be key to enable Europe to achieve the Green Deal.
 By allowing electricity from RES to be exported across borders, addressing system needs allows Europe to save 47 TWh of curtailed energy and avoid over 41 Mtons of CO2 emissions each year until 2030 (compared to a future where Europe would stop investing in the grid after 2020).